 Lunch, Group Dinners, and other Activities

-- Each day during the experiment lunch there will be the option to order food since we will be doing brownbag seminars during lunch.
+- Monday through Thursday during the experiment lunch there will be the option to order food since we will be doing brownbag seminars during lunch.

 ***PLEASE BRING $$ CASH $$ IF YOU WOULD LIKE TO ORDER FOOD.